 This risk is due to EMIs not being subjected to the same regulations and safeguards as traditional banks.
-In other words, they aren’t the best place to leave your personal fortunes.
+In other words, they aren’t the best place to keep your personal fortune for a rainy day.

 In fact, international transfers through these platforms are often more cost-effective and faster.
-But, once you receive the money, you should consider other options.
+But, once you receive the money, you should consider other options for holding deposits.
 Keeping money in these EMIs is just not safe.
-Instead, find a well-managed bank for actually holding onto the money.

 So, while crypto adoption is spreading, the rest of the world just hasn’t caught up yet.
-This means people leading international lives can’t completely opt-out of fiat currency.
-So until then, traditional banking still has a place.
+This means people leading international lives can’t completely opt out of fiat.
+Until opting out completely is an option, traditional banking still has a place.

 GlobalBanks IQ gives you everything you need to start finding and opening accounts for you or your business today.